quantech-bristol/electronic-handover/INSTALLATION.md

 These instructions will show you how to install all dependencies and run the system on your local machine.

 Our project is dependent on the following programs:
-* Java SE SDK 8 or later
+* Java 8 or later
 * Maven 3.5.2 or later
 * PostgreSQL 10.1 or later

-Throughout this instruction set we will assume you are using a Unix based OS and have Homebrew/Linuxbrew installed.
-If you don't have brew installed you can find instructions at the following links:
+**Throughout this instruction set we will assume you are using a Unix based OS and have Homebrew/Linuxbrew installed.** If you don't have brew installed you can find instructions at the following links:

 Homebrew: https://brew.sh/

 Linuxbrew: http://linuxbrew.sh/

-1. Install the latest version of the Java SE SDK which can be found at the following address:
+1. Install the latest version of Java which can be found at the following address:

    http://www.oracle.com/technetwork/java/javase/downloads/index.html

    Follow the instructions there to download and install the relevant version for your system.

-2. Install the latest version of Maven using brew:
+2. Install Maven using brew:
 ```bash
 brew install maven
 ```